rcantini/Dog-breed-classification/README.md

 - Transfer Learning of a VGG16 CNN model
 - Fine tuning

-The obtained model achieves a classification accuracy of 93% on test images.
+The obtained model achieves a classification accuracy of about 93% on test images.